-- The Grade 2 Student Objective did not meet the target.
-Since this is the first year with this objective, it will be continued. - Although the Grade 5 Student Objective did meet the target, this objective will be continued to ensure that this progress is sustained.
+- The Grade 3 Student Objective did meet the target, however, this objective will be continued to ensure that this progress is sustained. - Although the Grade 6 Student Objective did exceed the target, this objective will be continued to ensure that this progress is sustained.

-Previous School Plan Goal 2:

-To improve the mathematical proficiency of identified students
+Previous School Plan Goal 2: To improve the mathematical proficiency of identified students

-To increase the percentage of students who meet or exceed expectations with basic computational skills in mathematics (addition, subtraction, multiplication, division) in Grade 7 (2013-2014)
+To increase the percentage of students who meet or exceed expectations with basic computational skills in mathematics (addition, subtraction, multiplication, division) in Grade 3 (2014-2015)

-Key Performance Measure: Percentage of students by grade who meet or exceed expectations as measured by school-based assessment tool in May 2011
+Key Performance Measure: Percentage of students by grade who meet or exceed expectations as measured by teachers in March Report Card